How to Attract and Identify Pine Siskins

 - Pour hot water over icy birdbaths in the morning to loosen ice, then fill with warm water.

+Mimic their habitat to attract pine siskins.
 Place feeders near twiggy trees, large conifers and other dense winter vegetation so pine siskins have a place to go for protection against predators and the snow, wind and sleet that often come with the season.
 Along a tree line or woody area is ideal.
+Here’s 5 ways to create winter shelter for birds.